Paine House (Xenia, Illinois)

 The Paine House is a historic house in Xenia, Illinois, which was the home of author Albert Bigelow Paine.
 Built in 1858, the house was designed using elements of the Greek Revival and Gothic Revival styles.
-Paine lived in the house from 1873 to 1888; during this time, he began his writing career, authoring several stories and poems.
-Several of Paine's works were published in Xenia's local newspapers, which inspired him to pursue his career.
-Paine later became known for his close friendship with Mark Twain; Paine edited Twain's letters and wrote a multi-volume biography of the author.
-As of the 1980s, the house was still owned and occupied by the descendants of Paine's family.
+Paine lived there from 1873 to 1888, during which he began his writing career, authoring numerous stories and poems.
+Several of his works appeared in Xenia's newspapers, inspiring his pursuit of a literary career.
+Paine later became known for his friendship with Mark Twain; he edited Twain's letters and wrote a multi-volume biography of the author.
+As of the 1980s, the house was still owned by Paine's descendants.

 The house was added to the National Register of Historic Places on November 14, 1985.